romi/Plant-Imager3/docker/nginx/README.md

 > For production environments, consider using certificates from a trusted Certificate Authority.
 > This requires a registered domain name pointing to your server AND port 80 or 443 open to the internet for domain validation.

-## Build the docker image
+## Build the NGINX docker image

-To build the Docker image, you need to specify the following build arguments:
+To build the NGINX Docker image, you need to specify the following build arguments:

 - `SERVER_URL`: the URL of the NGINX server acting as reverse proxy;
 - `CONTROLLER_URL`: the URL of the controller (serving the WebUI);